Olivia Podmore death: Sport NZ responds to damning report

 The long-awaited Heron/Leberman independent report into Cycling NZ

-On May 16, when the 104 report was finally released, it found a litany of cultural and structural deficiencies at the sporting organisation where 24-year-old Rio Olympian Olivia Podmore spent her entire adult life.
+On May 16, when the 104-page report was finally released, it found a litany of cultural and structural deficiencies at the sporting organisation where 24-year-old Rio Olympian Olivia Podmore spent her entire adult life.

-Fronting the media that day in Auckland were co-chairs of the report, Mike Heron QC and Massey Professor Sarah Leberman, alongside High Performance Sport NZ (HPSNZ) chief executive Raelene Castle and Cycling NZ chairperson Phil Holden.
+Fronting the media that day in Auckland were co-chairs of the report, Mike Heron QC and Massey Professor Sarah Leberman, alongside High Performance Sport NZ (HPSNZ) chief executive Raelene Castle and Cycling NZ chairman Phil Holden.

 "To the Podmore families, I am sorry, I am sorry for that experience, we should've done better," Holden said.

-It was the first time both Holden and Castle had publicly apologised for the death of Podmore on August 9.
+It was the first time Holden and Castle had publicly apologised for the death of Podmore on August 9.

-Holden said the report was a difficult document to read and acknowledged there were many people in the interview process who still have "unresolved trauma" from the 2016-18 period.
+Holden said the report was a difficult document to read and acknowledged many people in the interview process still have "unresolved trauma" from the 2016-18 period.

 "That shocked us… Olivia Podmore was clearly part of that group," Holden said.